Exact nuclear norm, completion and decomposition for random overcomplete tensors via degree-4 SOS: Introduction

 \subsection{Tensor Completion}

-In the matrix completion problem, we are given some but not all of the entries of some matrix $M$ and we are asked to fill in the remaining entries.
+The tensor completion problem is a higher order analog of the matrix completion problem.
+In the matrix completion problem, we are given some but not all of the entries of some ``low-complexity'' matrix $M$ and we are asked to fill in the remaining entries.
 A famous example of the matrix completion problem was the Netflix Prize competition.
 In this competition, participants were given users' preferences for some movies and they were asked to predict those users' preferences on other movies.

-In general, the matrix completion problem is impossible to solve, but it can often be solved if the matrix has a special structure such as having low rank.
+A typical assumption enforcing ``low complexity'' of the matrix is the assumption of having low rank.
 As described in a recent survey~\cite{matrix-compl-survey}, there are many methods for low rank matrix completion, including nuclear norm minimization~\cite{fazel, candes-recht, candes-tao}, singular value thresholding~\cite{matr-compl-svt}, iteratively reweighted least squares minimization~\cite{matr-compl-iter-rew-nuc-1, matr-compl-iter-rew-nuc-2}, greedy algorithms~\cite{matr-compl-greedy-1, matr-compl-greedy-2}, alternating minimization~\cite{matr-compl-als-1, matr-compl-als-2}, and optimization over smooth Reimannian Manifold~\cite{riemann-opt-1, riemann-opt-2}.
 Of these methods, nuclear norm minimization is the most accurate method and has the best theoretical guarantees.
-If the components of the matrix are incoherent then with high probability nuclear norm minimization can reconstruct a rank $r$ $n_1 \times n_2$ matrix exactly from only $O(rnlog(n)^2)$ entries where $n = \max{\{n_1,n_2\}}$ \cite{candes-tao, recht}.
+If the components of the matrix are incoherent then with high probability nuclear norm minimization can reconstruct an $n_1 \times n_2$ matrix of rank $r$ exactly from only $O(rn\log(n)^2)$ entries where $n = \max{\{n_1,n_2\}}$ \cite{candes-tao, recht}.
 That said, nuclear norm minimization is also the most expensive technique in terms of time and memory.

 Similarly, in the tensor completion problem, we are given some but not all of the entries of some tensor $\mathcal{T}$ and we are asked to fill in the remaining entries.
 However, since the rank and nuclear norm of a tensor are much harder to compute than the rank and nuclear norm of a matrix, tensor completion is less well understood than matrix completion.